 Our assets

 Being a building society, we’re different to a bank.
-Our assets must be largely formed of residential mortgages, for us this also includes social housing and buy-to-let lending.
+Our assets must be largely formed of residential mortgages, this also includes social housing and buy-to-let lending.
 We don’t do corporate lending except for small, closed commercial real estate and private finance initiative portfolios which are in run off and represent 0.3% of our balance sheet.

-• power generation
+• power generation from coal-fired power plants

 How we invest

 We have a treasury investment portfolio held primarily for liquidity purposes, to cover potential member withdrawals and other outflows in line with UK regulation.
 This portfolio is made up of cash and low risk investments.
-As at 4 April 2023, treasury investments represented 21% of our total assets, including cash placed with the Bank of England (which itself represented 46% of our total treasury investments).
+As at 4 April 2024, treasury investments represented 19% of our total assets, including cash placed with the Bank of England (which itself represented 45% of our total treasury investments).
 We don’t invest in corporate bonds or equities.

 Assets not directly managed by us